 Peter routinely advises insolvency practitioners and financial institutions.
 He also advises mental health committees, and has experience in handling private client work.
 Peter also has experience in professional negligence claims, shareholder disputes and other high-value claims.

-- successfully defending DBS in a US$185 million Hong Kong High Court action brought by the liquidators of Galleria (Hong Kong) Limited for knowing receipt, dishonest assistance and fraudulent trading, after a 15-day trial.
+- successfully defending DBS in a US$185 million Hong Kong High Court action (after a 15-day trial) and the ensuing appeal brought by the liquidators of Galleria (Hong Kong) Limited for knowing receipt, dishonest assistance and fraudulent trading

 - advising banks and financial institutions on dealing with injunctions and third-party document requests/orders for production, including those with cross-border elements.